nouney/k8slog/README.md

 ```

 By default, k8slog retrieve the timestamp of the log lines and print it just after the prefix.
+You can disable the colors by setting the flag `--timestamp` to false.

 `--timestamp` is forced to false if `--json` is set.